lando/lando/docs/config/php.md

       phpunit/phpunit: ^6.5
 ```

-Here is an example of using a [build step](./../config/services.md#build-steps) to automatically `composer install` your dependencies before your app starts.
+An example of using a [build step](./../config/services.md#build-steps) to automatically `composer install` your dependencies before your app starts is shown below:

 ```yaml
 services: